-In cases where the Respondent is not affiliated with the University through academic enrollment, employment, or other affiliation, the University's ability to take direct action against that individual may be limited.
+In cases where the Respondent is not affiliated with the University through admission, academic enrollment, employment, contract, or other programmatic participation ("non-affiliate"), the University's ability to take direct action against that individual may be limited.
 However, the University is committed to conducting an inquiry into the alleged conduct and taking steps to provide appropriate remedies and support.